GmoncayoCodes/ActivityPointLocationGenerator/README.md

 ## APL Processing

+Script to compute Activity Point Locations (APL).
+This script is automatically executed from script [01JSON-Transformation.py](https://github.com/GmoncayoCodes/ActivityPointLocationGenerator/blob/main/code/01JSON-Transformation.py)
+Clone the code from Github [here](git@github.com:GmoncayoCodes/ActivityPointLocationGenerator.git)

+Pre-requisites in case you want to run the script separately:
+   1. Check or create folders in your python directory: code, dataTransform, dataFinal, log
+   2. Copy script [02APL-Processing.py](https://github.com/GmoncayoCodes/ActivityPointLocationGenerator/blob/main/code/02APL-Processing.py) in the code directory
+   3. Copy CSV file in the dataTransform directory
+   4. Set the folder code as your working directory
+   5. Run script

 You can use the [editor on GitHub](https://github.com/GmoncayoCodes/ActivityPointLocationGenerator/edit/main/README.md) to maintain and preview the content for your website in Markdown files.